 |Book(s)|| The World of Ice & Fire (mentioned)|

 Appearance and Character

-According to semi-canon sources, Elaena was initially not a great beauty like her sisters, and at age eleven was even described as a "skinny little thing", awkward and angular, shy and charming by turns.
-However, her beauty matured as she got older, and men said that she was more beautiful at age seventy than at age seventeen.
+According to semi-canon sources, Elaena was a not great beauty in her youth, unlike like her sisters.
+At age eleven, she was described as a "skinny little thing", awkward and angular, shy and charming by turns.
+However, her beauty matured as she grew older, and its was said that she was more beautiful at age seventy than at age seventeen.
 Her eyes were a soft lilac, her mouth thin-lipped and often angry.
 Her hair was a platinum white with a bright golden streak down the middle, an unusual color even for the Targaryens.
 She wore it long, pulled back, and braided, and was always being told it was her crowning beauty.
 However, she cut off her braid to defy her brother Baelor for imprisoning her in the Maidenvault, and afterwards wore her hair short for years.